Dedicated Internet Access (DIA): Ultimate 2023 Pricing Guide

 Different carriers provide different SLA guarantees, almost all in the 99%+ uptime range.
 Some providers boast an extra “9” or so in their SLA guarantee (“99.9999%”... whatever you say), but they’re all virtually the same.

 Fixed bandwidth is pretty self explanatory as it refers to a connection where your bandwidth or capacity is set in stone.
-If at any moment your network attempts to transmit more data than your limit, you’ll hit a wall and your data packets will be dropped, so fixed bandwidth makes sense for a business with less mission critical data requirements.
+If at any moment your network attempts to transmit more data than your limit, you’ll hit a wall and your data packets will be dropped, so fixed bandwidth makes sense for a business that doesn't anticipate much variance in ongoing bandwidth needs.

-Burstable bandwidth refers to a network that has regular data usage up to a certain capacity, but in the event that you require higher capacity you are able to “burst” that cap and utilize more bandwidth as needed.
+Burstable bandwidth refers to a network that allows for normal bandwidth utilization up to a certain capacity, but in the event that you require higher capacity you are able to “burst” that cap and utilize more bandwidth as needed.
 The catch is (of course there is a catch) that utilization above your burst cap costs more.

 Internet speed, or latency, refers to how much time it takes for a signal to travel to its destination and back across your network.
 When you ask a question on Google, your device sends a signal to the server to retrieve your answer and brings it back to you; latency measures the delay between when you ask the question on your device and when you see the answer.